zoffixznet/perl6.party/post/The-Hot-New-Language-Named-Rakudo.md

 preferable, it stands opposed by existing infrastructure naming and, of course, those who believe Perl 6 is a fine name and should be kept unchanged.
-So by tweaking the language name to be "Rakudo Perl 6," we get the benefit of marketing a new release of the hot new language "Rakudo 6.d" instead of a new release of same-but-slightly-better "Perl 6.d"; we get to keep using "perl6" ticket queue on RT, without raising too many confused eyebrows; we get to publish blog posts that don't get knee-jerk reactions form non-Perl users; we get to attend The Perl Conference; we get to... start anew.
+So by tweaking the language name to be "Rakudo Perl 6," we get the benefit of marketing a new release of a hot new language "Rakudo 6.d" instead of a new release of same-name-but-totally-not-Perl-5 "Perl 6.d"; we get to keep using
+"perl6" ticket queue on RT, without raising too many confused eyebrows; we get to publish Rakudo blog posts that don't get knee-jerk reactions form non-Perl users; we get to attend The *Perl* Conference without feeling we don't belong; we get to mention how awesome Rakudo is to our peers without fearing yet-another pointless "Perl is dead" discussion; we save the trees by not reprinting all of the existing "Perl 6" books"; yet we get to... start anew.

 ## It's The Beginning, Not The End